Having guitar track sounds huge is what we always wanted on the final mix. Especially if you are working on heavy music like Rock or Metal.

 100% Panning Rhythm Guitar Track to Left And Right

-This trick is old trick but its true.
-Since era’s of modern music if you compare it with old record music e.g The Beatle, The Door etc you’ll found that there is a different ways how audio engineer craft their work.
+This trick is an old trick but its true.
+Since era’s of modern music, if you compare it with old record music e.g The Beatle, The Door, etc. You’ll found that there is a different

 Especially on how they panned the instrument.
-You might hear on some song the Bass is panned left and the Guitar or Keyboard panned to the right or sometimes to centre.
+You might hear on some song that the Bass is panned left and the Guitar or Keyboard panned to the right or sometimes panned to centre.

 So, if you listening to modern record today you will hear the super wide stereo effects.

-If you record the guitar track in stereo mode and then panning it parallel to left and right it might doesn’t have the huge stereo effects as if you record it separately in mono mode as I mention before.
+If you record the guitar track in stereo mode and then panning it parallel to left and right it might does not have the huge stereo effects as if you record it separately in mono mode as I mention before.

 Here we go …

 For fellow home recording friends, you might have heard this trick too.